→ The 2014 Sciences Po Bordeaux history answer keys

 The function of the mayor: same reflection, but this time changing sides.
 You no longer study the citizens, their choice, their vote, but the side of the mayor, the one who has been elected, the one who governs the city.

 The latest developments on March 23 and 30, 2014: again, you have to step back from that data.
 By making such a precise, recent statement, Sciences Po Bordeaux forces you to remain concrete, to be in the realm of reality, and at the height of current events.
 However, it is always a reflection, which is why it is good to consider current and recent facts in their consequences on the life of citizens.
 It is a “reflection”, a greater distance, it is necessary to know to analyze almost sociologically these advances and modifications of the last municipal elections, to examine in which direction they go.

 We must identify the problem.
 What is the problem of municipal elections, of the function of mayor, of the latest developments?

 Many problems, especially for a subject like this year, were possible.
-A problematic could be :
+Here is a question that pinpoints the problem: